 You can wander through the galleries, craft shops and working kilns and engage firsthand with one of Imbe’s most prominent potters in his own studio and private garden.

 Another short train ride and you arrive in Okayama, for a tour of the sublime Korakuen Garden.
 This special garden has been recognized as being one of the three most beautiful gardens in Japan.
 Initially completed in 1700, Korakuen is prized for being a great example of the “scenic promenade” garden style, which reveals a new view to the visitor on every turn along its meandering path.
 With vast lawns, ponds, streams, flower gardens and tea houses, a visit to Korakuen is an unforgettable introduction to the Japanese garden tradition.

-On return to Kurashiki, you will enjoy a local speciality sushi dinner.
+On return to Kurashiki, you will enjoy a local specialty sushi dinner.

 Day 10: Yasugi (Adachi Museum)